NMilivojevic/great-good/client/README.md

 ## Notes

-In order for account switching in MetaMask to reflect immediately in the user interface, users must enable both accounts for the domain.
+In order for account switching in MetaMask to reflect in the user interface, user must expose the accounts.

 ## Demo